simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

    **Word-Add-inWeb:** This is your web project for the Office add-in.
 This contains all of the different source files that makes up your Word add-in.
 We will make quite a few adjustments to this structure as we continue.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/SolutionExplorer.png)

-   You've now created the basic structure for a Word taskpane add-in.
+   You've now created the basic structure for a taskpane add-in running in Word.

 <a name="#editing-the-manifest"></a>
 #### Exercise 1.1: Editing the manifest ####